 P10 heads up from the left side of the treed ledges, targeting a little roof as a landmark (called 'R' in the guidebook, but not really runout at all).
 Pass by the roof on the right and then head left; at ~100 feet, find a large tree growing out of the base of a gully (top of P10).
 Behind this tree, grunge another 100 feet up the loose, dirt filled gully to another large tree (top of P11).
 From the left side of this tree, a very nice right-facing dihedral takes you to the top.
 This ~125 foot 5.8 summit pitch is all that makes this exit variation worthwhile.]
 Pitches 8-12, right variation:

-The right variation from pitch 8 to the top is 5.9 and supposed to be recommended more: Pitch 8:
+The right variation from pitch 8 to the top is 5.9 and generally recommended more: Pitch 8:

 Alternatively, from the Speed Bumps belay at the start of p9: